 From the left-hand pane, select Azure Arc resources and then + Add.

 Select the servers in the list that you want to associate with the Private Link Scope, and then select Select to save your changes.

 Only Azure Arc-enabled servers in the same subscription and region as your Private Link Scope is shown.

-It may take up to 15 minutes for the Private Link Scope to accept connections from the recently associated server(s).
+It might take up to 15 minutes for the Private Link Scope to accept connections from the recently associated server(s).

 Check your on-premises DNS server(s) to verify it is either forwarding to Azure DNS or is configured with appropriate A records in your private link zone.
 These lookup commands should return private IP addresses in your Azure virtual network.
 If they resolve public IP addresses, double check your machine or server and network's DNS configuration.